RainbowZhou17/RainbowZhou17.github.io/_pages/about.md

 Research Interests
 ------
+I am interested in researching different control theories to achieve the control of dynamic systems (linear and nonlinear), including multiagents and robotics.
+I am also interested in exploring methods to optimize control performance.
+My current focus is primarily on theoretical research.
+In the future, I want to conduct research that combines basic theory with practical applications.

   - Distributed System
   - Cooperative Control
   - Multiagent System
   - Control Theory

-I am interested in researching different control theories to achieve the control of dynamic systems (linear and nonlinear), including multiagents and robotics.
-I am also interested in exploring methods to optimize control performance.
-My current focus is primarily on theoretical research.
-In the future, I want to bring the theoretical work to practical applications.

 Publications
 ------